SummerSlam (2016): Storylines

 After SmackDown draftee Dean Ambrose retained the WWE World Championship at Battleground against Raw draftees Roman Reigns and Seth Rollins in a triple threat match, Raw was left without a world title.
 Subsequently, Stephanie McMahon and Mick Foley announced a new championship, the WWE Universal Championship, the following night on Raw to serve as the brand's top championship.
-It was then announced that the inaugural champion would be crowned at SummerSlam in a singles match; Rollins, as Raws #1 draft pick, was automatically set for that match, while his opponent was determined by two fatal four-way matches that night, with the winners wrestling each other in a singles match.
+It was then announced that the inaugural champion would be crowned at SummerSlam in a singles match; Rollins, as Raw's #1 draft pick, was automatically set for that match, while his opponent was determined by two fatal four-way matches that night, with the winners wrestling each other in a singles match.
 Finn Bálor won the first qualifier by defeating Cesaro, Kevin Owens, and Rusev, while Reigns won the second by defeating Chris Jericho, Sami Zayn, and Sheamus.
 Bálor then defeated Reigns and was added to the title match at SummerSlam.
 Bálor and Rollins confronted each other the following week, both promising to win at SummerSlam.
 Rollins then attempted to attack Bálor, but Bálor countered, forcing Rollins to retreat.
 Two weeks later, Bálor's alter ego, "The Demon King", confronted Rollins after Rollins called him out.

 On the July 26 episode of SmackDown, a six-pack challenge involving John Cena, Bray Wyatt, AJ Styles, Dolph Ziggler, Baron Corbin, and Apollo Crews was held to determine the #1 contender for the WWE World Championship at SummerSlam.
 Ziggler won the match by pinning Styles.
 The next week, after Dean Ambrose doubted Ziggler's ability, Wyatt attacked Ziggler and challenged him for his title shot.
 Ziggler accepted and defeated Wyatt.
 The next week, after Ambrose and Ziggler teamed up to defeat Wyatt and Erick Rowan, Ambrose performed Dirty Deeds on Ziggler.
 Ziggler responded by attacking Ambrose with a superkick on their "Miz TV" segment during the final episode of SmackDown before SummerSlam.

-At Battleground, Sasha Banks recruited Bayley from NXT as a mystery partner to defeat WWE Women's Champion Charlotte and Dana Brooke in a tag team match when Sasha made Charlotte submit.
-This earned Sasha a title match against Charlotte the following night on Raw, in which she again made Charlotte submit to win the title.
-Charlotte invoked her rematch clause five days later to face Sasha for the title at SummerSlam.
+At Battleground, Sasha Banks recruited Bayley from NXT as a mystery partner to defeat WWE Women's Champion Charlotte and Dana Brooke in a tag team match when Banks made Charlotte submit.
+This earned Banks a title match against Charlotte the following night on Raw, in which she again made Charlotte submit to win the title.
+Charlotte invoked her rematch clause five days later to face Banks for the title at SummerSlam.
 The following week, a confrontation between the two was interrupted by Chris Jericho and Enzo Amore, resulting in a mixed tag team match, which Charlotte and Jericho won.
-On the August 8 episode of Raw, Sasha Banks defeated Brooke, resulting in Dana being banned from ringside at SummerSlam.
+On the August 8 episode of Raw, Banks defeated Brooke, resulting in the latter being banned from ringside at SummerSlam.

 After the aforementioned mixed tag team match, Chris Jericho attacked Enzo Amore until Big Cass came out to help his partner.
 Later in the event, Owens told Jericho that he had his back during a backstage interview with Tom Phillips.
 The following week, Jericho defeated Amore by disqualification when Cass interfered.
 After the match, Cass challenged Owens and Jericho to a tag team match at SummerSlam, which Owens and Jericho accepted.